Integrations

 Common Integration Pattern

-Most integrations follow a similar pattern:
+Most integrations follow this pattern:

 1. Create a CallApi instance with your base configuration